 - You have a clearly defined research objective, and you have specific plans for how you intend to use, analyze, and share Twitter data from your research.
 Jump down to project details we ask

-- You will use this product track for non-commercial purposes.
+- You will use this access for non-commercial purposes.
 More about non-commercial use

-If you do not meet all of the requirements above, the Standard product track serves the broadest range of use cases and developers on the new Twitter API.
+If you do not meet all of the requirements above, the broadest range of use cases and developers are served on the new Twitter API.
 This is ideal for commercial research, learning how to use the Twitter API, teaching, and building for fun or good causes.
 We will continue to introduce new offerings that serve the complete range of research use cases on the Twitter API v2.

 Your academic profile